-- You will receive your pension starting in September. - Your COLA will not go into effect until two years post-retirement date. - You will earn service credit for July and August. - You will continue to receive SEBB health care coverage in July and August.
+- You will receive your pension starting in September. - Your COLA will not go into effect until two years post retirement date. - You will earn service credit for July and August. - You will continue to receive SEBB health care coverage in July and August.

 In both scenarios, eligible individuals can purchase retiree health insurance through the Public Employees Benefit Board (PEBB) program once their SEBB coverage ends.
-Both programs are administered by the state Health Care Authority (HCA).
-For additional information and coverage plan costs, reach out to the district's benefits team benefits@everettsd.org.
+Both programs are administered by the state Health Care Authority (HCA), which provides online information on SEBB plan costs and PEBB retiree plan costs.

+So, what's best?
 The fact is, this is a personal decision that involves a number of different factors, including the cost of your current employer-supported benefits versus the cost of retiree health care coverage during the last two months of your contract.